nsidc/earthaccess/docs/governance/decisions/231-aws-us-west-2-checking-method.md

 ## Context and Problem Statement

-Users have reported issues with our approach to determining "in-region" status (e.g. [#444](https://github.com/nsidc/earthaccess/issues/444).
+Users have reported issues with our approach to determining "in-region" status (e.g. [#444](https://github.com/nsidc/earthaccess/issues/444)).
 Currently, `earthaccess` utilizes `earthaccess.__store__.in_region: bool` to check if the user is in the `us-west-2` AWS region, and uses that flag to control whether data is accessed "directly" in S3 or via HTTPS URLs routed through egress applications (e.g., [Cumulus](https://github.com/nasa/cumulus)) or [TEA](https://github.com/asfadmin/thin-egress-app)).
 However, this implementation has a number of issues:
-1. this is NASA centric (other agencies may use different regions, or clouds)
+- this is NASA centric (other agencies may use different regions, or clouds)
-2. not uniform w/in NASA (e.g., some data is in `us-east-1`)
+- this is not uniform w/in NASA (e.g., some data is in `us-east-1`)
-3. there is no reliable way to determine which region you are in, or if you are even in AWS
+- there is no reliable way to determine which region you are in, or if you are even in AWS

 In general, may want to know if they are working in the same region as the data so that they can:
-1. use `S3` aware tools that expect `S3://` URIs
+- use `S3` aware tools that expect `S3://` URIs
-2. have more performant access^
+- have more performant access^
-3. not "egress" data outside of Amazon, unless they explicitly want to^^
+- not "egress" data outside of Amazon, unless they explicitly want to^^

 > [!NOTE]
 > ^If the users is "in-region", HTTPS URLs will get redirected to signed S3 URLs by the egress application, so there is a small performance hit to using HTTPS URLs always, which will be more apparent when accessing a large number of objects like Zarr stores, where each object will have its own unique URL that will need to be redirected.

 > [!NOTE]
 > ^^There was some discussion on whether egressing data outside of AWS is a user concern, or not, outside of performance.
 Generally, NASA's policy is that it is *not* -- users can access the data freely, in any manner, at no direct cost, and it's NASA's responsibility to ensure the data is distributed in a cost-effective manner.
-However, some users do want to be good citizens and know they are causing egress charges to be incurred, or to know if they are egressing data unexpectedly.
+However, some users do want to be good citizens and know if they are causing egress charges to be incurred, or to know if they are egressing data unexpectedly.

 In terms of UX, the major question discussed in [#231](https://github.com/nsidc/earthaccess/issues/231) is whether to take a "look before you leap" (LBYL) approach by performing an up-front in-region check, or whether to take an "easier to ask forgiveness than permission" (EAFP) approach by handling an access error after it occurs.

 For the LBYL approach:
 - There's no technical way to do this that works across all AWS services (e.g., Fargate, EC2) or within infrastructure built inside AWS (e.g., a JupyterHub).
 So, earthaccess would likely have to use a set of "canary" files in each supported region and check (using an EAFP pattern under the hood) if those file were accessible directly.

 For the EAFP approach, earthaccess would:
 - Provide a way to specify what access mechanism you'd like (direct S3 or egress HTTPS), and if other methods should be fallen back on.